nrwl/nx/docs/shared/features/distribute-task-execution.md

 ```

 The `--distribute-on` flag instructs Nx Cloud to distribute tasks across 8 agents of type `linux-medium-js`. `linux-medium-js` is the name of the launch template that will be used to provision the agent.
 The default launch templates [can be found here](https://github.com/nrwl/nx-cloud-workflows/blob/main/launch-templates/linux.yaml)

+{% callout type="note" title="Enable VCS Integration" %}
+Nx Agents require a version control system integration with your repository in order to function.
+The integrations currently available are GitHub, GitLab and Bitbucket.
+These integrations can be enabled from your [Nx Cloud dashboard](https://nx.app).
+{% /callout %}

 ## Launch Templates